kbroman/ProgrammingNotes/linux_on_mac.md

     - gTile by scherepanov
     - OpenWeather by jens
     - system-monitor by Cerin
-    - turn off Pop Shell (using GTile instead)
+    - turn off Pop Shell (using GTile instead); seems like you need to do this from the application `gnome-extensions`

 14. Install slack, discord, skype, dropbox, simplenote, okular, clementine, libreoffice from Pop!_Shop